DUO-VSR: Dual-Stream Distillation for One-Step Video Super-Resolution¶

 Overall Architecture¶

-The input is a low-resolution video \(x^{LR}\), which is upsampled to the target resolution and encoded into the latent space \(z^{LR}\).
-A DiT-based denoiser, conditioned on \(z^{LR}\) and text embedding \(c\), predicts the clean HR latent representation.
-The base model has approximately 1.3B parameters and uses 50-step sampling by default.
+Regarding data flow, the input low-resolution video \(x^{LR}\) is first upsampled to the target resolution and encoded into the latent space as \(z^{LR}\); the DiT-based denoiser, conditioned on \(z^{LR}\) and text embedding \(c\), directly predicts the clean HR latent representation in one step.
+The base model has approximately 1.3B parameters, and the original multi-step teacher defaults to 50-step sampling.

 Key Designs¶

-- Mechanism: The Stage II student generates multiple HR candidates for each LR video, which are ranked by video quality assessment models (e.g., DOVER) to build a \((z^{LR}, z_0^{S_w}, z_0^{S_l})\) preference pair dataset.
-The student is then fine-tuned with a DPO loss to bias its predicted velocity field toward high-quality samples.
+The fine-tuning stage further polishes perceptual quality.
+No additional discriminators are trained: the second-stage student generates multiple HR candidates for each LR video, which are ranked by an off-the-shelf video quality assessment model (e.g., DOVER).
+Winning \(z_0^{S_w}\) and losing \(z_0^{S_l}\) pairs \((z^{LR}, z_0^{S_w}, z_0^{S_l})\) are formed, and the student is fine-tuned with a DPO loss to bias the predicted velocity field toward high-quality samples.
+This acts as an inexpensive preference alignment using existing quality signals as implicit rewards.

 Loss & Training¶